botshashka/CitySim/README.md

   120 bytes per 100 particles), keeping even a city with a dozen cuboids under 100 KiB of visualization cache.
 - **`stations.counting_mode`** – Default is `manual`.
 Change to `traincarts` for automatic station syncing or `disabled` to ignore station scoring entirely.
+- **`migration`** – Governs the automated villager migration system, including teleport safety rules.
+  - `teleport.require_wall_sign` – Defaults to `true`.
+When enabled, migration only considers TrainCarts stations that use wall-mounted signs for teleport anchors.
+Set this to `false` if your network relies on standing/post signs so they are eligible; the plugin logs a warning when no wall-sign stations are found and the restriction blocks every candidate.
 - **`happiness_weights`** – Sets the maximum points (or penalties) each stat contributes to the happiness score.
 - **`titles`** – Enables or disables entry titles, sets the cooldown, and defines the MiniMessage text players see in different situations (keep `{city}` as the placeholder for the city name).